On the computation of K\"ahler differentials and characterizations of Galois extensions with independent defect: Introduction

-\pars The following theorem summarizes various characterizations of independent defect.
-We note that the convex subgroups $H$ of $vL$ are in one-to-one correspondence with the coarsenings $v_H$ of $v$ on $L$ in such a way that $v_H L=vL/H$.
-Observe that the maximal ideal $\cM_{v_H}$ of the valuation ring of $v_H$ on $L$ satisfies $\cM_{v_H}=(a\in L \mid va>H)$.
-If $H$ is a subgroup of some ordered abelian group $\Gamma$, then we call it a \bfind{strongly convex subgroup} if it is a proper convex subgroup such that $\Gamma/H$ has no smallest positive element. \begin{theorem} Take a Galois defect extension $\cE=(L|K,v)$ of prime degree $p=\chara Kv$.
+\begin{theorem} Assume that the extension $\cE=(L|K,v)$ satisfies (\ref{as}).
 Then the following assertions are equivalent: \sn a) $\cE$ has independent defect, \sn b) the ramification ideal $I_\cE$ of $\cE$ is equal to $\cM_{v_H}$ for some strongly convex subgroup $H$ of $vL$, \sn c) $I_\cE^p=I_\cE\,$, \sn d) $\Omega_{\cO_L|\cO_K}=0$, \sn e) $\tr_{L|K} \left(\cM_L\right)=\cM_{v_H}\cap K$ for some strongly convex subgroup $H$ of $vK$. \parm If assertions b) or e) hold, then $H=H_\cE$, and the valuation ring of $v_H$ is the localization of $\cO_L$ with respect to the ramification ideal $I_\cE$.
 The value group of the corresponding coarsening of $v$ does not have a smallest positive element.

-\pars If $vK$ is archimedean, or more generally, if $(vK)_{vp}$ is archimedean, then $H_\cE$ can only be equal to $\{0\}$ and if the ramification ideal is a prime ideal, then it can only be equal to $\cM_L\,$. \end{theorem} For more equivalent conditions, see part 1) of Proposition~\ref{ind=I^p=I}.
+\pars If $vK$ is archimedean, or more generally, if $(vK)_{vp}$ is archimedean, then $H_\cE$ can only be equal to $\{0\}$ and if the ramification ideal is a prime ideal, then it can only be equal to $\cM_L\,$.